dekart-xyz/dekart/install/ecs/README.md

-# Deploying Dekart to AWS ECS with terraform
+# Example of Deploying Dekart to AWS ECS with terraform

 ## Requires: